All Saints' Church, Wing: The church in the post-Reformation period

 The Reformation in England began in about 1530 when Henry VIII separated the English Church from the papacy.
 Significant for Wing was the abolition of the monasteries, since 1528, the Priory of St. Mary de Pre, to which Wing still belonged, was dissolved.
 The rights of the Priory were acquired by Robert Dormer, 1st Baron Dormer.
 The Dormers lived in the Manor of Ascott Hall on the outskirts of Wing, acquired the title Earl of Carnarvon in 1628 and were Wing's most important family until the beginning of the 18th century.
-Diverse members of the Dormer family are buried in the church, preferably at the eastern end of the northern aisle.
+Diverse members of the Dormer family are buried in the church, mainly at the eastern end of the northern aisle.
 Particularly impressive are the tombs for Sir Robert Dormer (died 1552), Sir William Dormer (died 1575) and family and Robert Dormer, 1st Baron Dormer (died 1616) and family.

-The church is home to a series of 19th century stained glass windows and a Walker organ dating from 1864, placed in 2002 on a new gallery in the base of the tower.
+The church is home to a series of 19th-century stained glass windows and a Walker organ dating from 1864, placed in 2002 on a new gallery in the base of the tower.